Children Shouldn't Play with Dead Things: Home media

+On February 23, 2016, VCI released the film on Blu-ray.
+VCI issued a 4K UHD Blu-ray on December 6, 2022.

 Reception

 Encyclopedia of Horror concludes that given the budget and the number of personnel involved, the special effects by Alan Ormsby are "surprisingly effective".

 James Lowder reviewed Children Shouldn't Play with Dead Things in White Wolf Inphobia #51 (Jan., 1995), rating it a 2 out of 5 and stated that "Clark boasts a filmography that defies reason.
 Aside from Children Shouldn't Play with Dead Things and Deathdream, he's helmed such superior films as A Christmas Story and the slick Sherlock Holmes/Jack the Ripper period piece, Murder by Decree.
 But he's also directed such whopping great honkers as Porky's 2, From the Hip and the Stallone/Parton fiasco, Rhinestone."

 In his book Zombiemania: 80 Movies to Die For, author Arnold T. Blumberg observed that "the end is ... pretty creepy, with the credits running silently over the strangely surreal shot of the zombies preparing a sailboat for launching," adding that the film conjures "an atmosphere of inevitability and hopelessness.
 But then again, Ormsby managed that before the first dead body clawed its way out of the ground."

 As of July 2019, the film holds a score of 42% on Rotten Tomatoes, based on 12 reviews, with an average rating of 5.2/10.